StephanieWehner/EntanglementDist.jl/README.md

 This package implements the schemes for optimizing entanglement distillation from arXiv:...

 ## Installation
+The package has been tested on Julia v0.5.

 Install the code of this package using:
 ```julia